ibpsa/project1-boptest/README.md

 ## Run Prototype Test Case
 1) Follow the instructions in ``testcase/README.md`` to build and deploy the test case.
 2) ``$ python examples/twoday-p.py`` to test a simple controller on the test case over a two-day period.

+## More Information
+See the [wiki](https://github.com/ibpsa/project1-boptest/wiki) for use cases and development requirements.